 Nanoparticles carry genetic information.
 Protein and messenger RNA, they can relay this information, letting cells know when to and how to react.
 This Nanoparticles cell-to-cell communication is possible due to its unique shape and content.
 Nanoparticles are also small enough to pass through the blood-brain barrier.

 Nanoparticle therapy is a minimally invasive procedure commonly used in orthopedic injuries, for anti-aging and some other degenerative diseases.
-Nanoparticle treatment contains growth factors, messenger RNA, micro RNA, cytokines and other biologically active molecules in conjunction with stem cell therapy to speed up healing benefit.
+Nanoparticle treatment contains growth factors, messenger RNA, micro RNA, cytokines and other biologically active molecules.

 Nanoparticle therapy can be injected into the affected area like in orthopedic injuries or given intravenously for anti-aging.
 We only offer IV infusion of our Nanoparticles.

 Nanoparticle treatment is gaining popularity recently, due to its ability to transfer molecules from one cell to another via membrane vesicles, therefore influencing the immune system, such as dendritic cells and B cells.

 LYME DISEASE: Nanoparticles may help to regulate processes in the body, and may also be beneficial to patients with Lyme disease.
 Lyme disease is a very complex disease, which compromises the immune system.
 Many Lyme patients suffer from dysfunction of the mast cells, increasing their inflammatory response and metabolic function.
 Incorporating Nanoparticles treatment in their treatment regimen may help break the inflammatory response and provide the body with necessary cellular information to facilitate healing.